 In our experience, it’s best to wait at least a couple of days before calling customers about abandoned carts.
 With large purchases, clients might need to take a bit of extra time to arrange for payment, coordinate store, and verify they’re getting the right items.
 After that window of time is over, you can call and follow this simple script:

 Hello Mr./Mrs X, I’m calling from X about the purchase you planned on making from us.
 We wanted to check in and see if there were any problems with the payment methods or shipping options with the purchase.

 It’s common for customers to back out of a purchase due to price issues or additional fees.
 By insinuating the issue might be with payment or shipping options, you leave it up to the customer to bring price into the discussion.

-One recommendation for this type of call is that you should be ready to offer a small discount to get the sale.
-Don’t offer that discount up at first, though – if customers bring up price, then you can mention a one-time discount due to loyalty or as a bonus for new users.
+One recommendation for this type of check-in call is that you should be ready to offer a small discount to get the sale.
+However, don’t offer that discount up, at first; if the customer brings up the price, then you can mention a one-time discount due to loyalty or as a bonus for new users.

 Before you wrap up any check-in call, we recommend that you take a minute to ask if the customer has any feedback about your products or the store:

 I wanted to take the opportunity to check if you have any notes or feedback about your last purchases or using the website.
 We’re always looking for opportunities to improve your experience.

 It’s not uncommon for customers not to want to share feedback or to have none.
 However, you’ll occasionally run into the rare customer who has a lot of opinions and is not afraid to share them with you.
 Those customers can be a goldmine when it comes to improving your store.